canhld94/Daejeon520/readme.md

 - *database.csv*: csv file that describe the database (PanoramaID, Latitude, Longtutide)
 - *query.csv*: csv file that describe the query (PanoramaID, Latitude, Longtutide)
-- *annotation/*: annotation of the queries.
+- *annotation*: annotation of the queries.
 In visual place recognition, we use GPS as the groundtruth location for queries.
 For each image in the query set, correct locations of the image are all street-view points with the distance to the image’s GPS location less than D meters.
 This folder includes 6 files (corresponding to D = 10m, 20m, 25m, 30m, 40m, and 50m).
 Each files has 500 rows with the first column is the query panorama id and the following are correct panorama ids in the database.

-## Download links
+## Download links [link][download]

-- *daejeon520.tar.gz* (link comming soon): includes all perspective database images.
+- *daejeon520.tar.gz* (17GB): includes all perspective database images.
 The format of image names is "PanoramaID_X" with X is from 0 to 7 (corresponding to yaws 0,45,...).
-- *daejeon520_query.tar.gz* (link comming soon): includes all perspective query images.
+- *daejeon520_query.tar.gz* (261MB): includes all perspective query images.
 The format of image names is "PanoramaID_X" with X is from 0 to 7 (corresponding to yaws 0,45,...).

 ## About me